GoogleCloudPlatform/documentai-notebooks/README.md

 2. Create your processor using the [instructions][create_processor].
 3. Copy your processor id.
 ![processorId](resources/screenshots/FormParserID.png)
-4. Find the cell where the processor variables are created, you will also need your GCP Project ID.
+4. Update the PROCESSOR_ID, PROJECT_ID and REGION variables in the notebook.

 ```
 PROJECT_ID = "YOUR_PROJECT_ID_HERE"